WorldWideWest/my-financial-diary/README.md

 - Want to anlyze the data by weeks and determine how much cash do I need weekly.
 For this will create the table where we will sum spendings by each week in every month.

 - Income statistics of the current month, where we also can see the planned savings and the actual savings.
+  - Bar Chart by category spent and remaining budget
+  - Weekly reporter for each category